 Correlation between ECD loss and elevated IOP has been investigated[10].
-High IOP directly damages the physical barrier function of CECs, and affects the function of the endothelial pump, leading to changes in aqueous humor dynamics, which cause corneal stromal edema[13].
-Gagnon believes that the mechanism of IOP damage to CECs is as pressure dependent as damage to the optic nerve[26].
-Gagnon’s research shows that corneal ECD is inversely proportional to mean IOP.
-Some researchers believe that CEC changes are not associated with high IOP[27].
-Our data showed that the glaucoma and normal control groups had significant differences in corneal ECD, consistent with Gagnon’s research.
+High IOP directly damages the physical barrier function of CECs and affects the function of the endothelial pump leading to changes in aqueous humor dynamics, which cause corneal stromal edema[13].
+Gagnon et al[13] hypothesized that the mechanism of IOP damage to CECs is as pressure dependent as damage to the optic nerve.
+Gagnon et al[13} showed that corneal ECD is inversely proportional to mean IOP.
+Some researchers hypothesized that CEC changes are not associated with high IOP[26] [27].
+Our data showed that the glaucoma and normal control groups had significant differences in corneal ECD, consistent with Gagnon et al’s[13] research.

-Our results indicated the negative correlation between mean IOP and corneal ECD and the positive correlation between mean IOP and CEC area (Figure 2), and high IOP may be an important factor in corneal endothelial injury.
+Our results indicated the negative correlation between mean IOP and corneal ECD and the positive correlation between mean IOP and CEC area (Figure 2.
+High IOP may be an important factor in corneal endothelial injury.
 In a high IOP animal model, CEC density decreased by an average 5.8% compared with the normal control eyes[13].
-CEC ultrastructure was observed by transmission electron microscopy, and mitochondrial swelling and vacuolar degeneration in were observed after 3 d of high IOP, indicating that IOP damaged the physical barrier of endothelial cells.
+CEC ultrastructure was observed by transmission electron microscopy, and mitochondrial swelling and vacuolar degeneration were observed after 3 d of high IOP, indicating that IOP damaged the physical barrier of endothelial cells.
 CEC dysfunction allows large amounts of water to enter the cells without any damage and cause endothelial cell edema.
 However, there was no significant change in intracellular nuclei compared to normal cells.
 However, if high IOP lasted for 2 wk, the mitochondrial vacuolization and dilated endoplasmic reticulum of CECs indicated aggravation of cell edema.
-Mild or moderate cell damage can return to normal after the cause of the damage is eliminated, or irreversible damage of cell necrosis may occur.
+Mild or moderate cell damage can return to normal after the cause of the damage is eliminated, or irreversible damage by cell necrosis may occur.
 Electron microscopic observation of CECs in a model with high IOP for 4 wk showed irreversible loss of heterochromatin edge, multiple nuclear membrane rupture, and nuclear efflux, showing signs of cell necrosis.

 The above observations show that the longer the duration of high IOP, the more severe the ultrastructural destruction of CECs, which have some tolerance to high IOP.
 Within a certain range, if high IOP is controlled and the damage factor is removed, CECs can recover their structure and function and transparency.
 The longer high IOP persists, the less the healing capacity of CECs.
-When the damage exceeds its limit, irreversible damage occurs, leading to moderate corneal edema and visual dysfunction.
+When the damage exceeds its limit, irreversible damage occurs leading to moderate corneal edema and visual dysfunction.

 It has been shown that damage to CECs can be caused by toxicity of anti-glaucoma medicine[28,29].
 The preservative commonly used in anti-glaucoma medication, benzalkonium chloride, plays an important role in ocular surface damage.
 Its toxic and adverse effects are dose and time dependent and increase in combination and may damage corneal epithelial cells, CECs and central thickness of the cornea[30].
 In this study, the corneal ECD of the glaucoma sub groups was compared, and covariance analysis was used to exclude the interference factor of average IOP on CECs.
 The ECD in the glaucoma treated group was significantly reduced compared with that of the untreated groups, which may have been caused by the benzalkonium chloride preservative in the anti-glaucoma medication.
 However, the difference in CEC area between the treated and untreated groups was not significant, and further large-scale studies are needed.